PPE CLASSES FOR FALL 2025

 Every semester we list the courses that are available for credit as PPE Electives for the coming semester.

-Here are those courses for Fall 2024.
+Here are those required courses for Fall 2025.

-Capstone Course (Econ 386 | Phil 465 | Poli Sci 449) listed as “PPE Capstone”
+- Capstone Course (Econ 386 | Phil 465 | Poli Sci 449) listed as “PPE Capstone”

 Economics